.png)

 A small casemate, built into the trench wall on the western counterscarp of the ditch, was a gallery with gun loops from which troops from the defending garrison could fire on an enemy attempting to access the ditch on the western side of the blockhouse.
 This particular casemate had a sentry box with a door and window on the outside with two gun loop holes, marked ‘X’, on the inside, which could be used if the enemy stormed the box.
 Ingeniously, the casemate was connected to the blockhouse by means of a tunnel, complete with air vent.
 There were many such casemates built at strategic points into the walls of Fort Pitt.
 The drawbridge complete with guard house provided access the Fort crossed the defensive ditch to the east of the blockhouse and was located roughly in the position of the main entrance to Fort Pitt Grammar School today.

-The Fort’s firepower consisted of ten 18-pound cannon, ten 18- pound carronades and 4 10-pound mortars.
+The Fort’s firepower consisted of ten 18-pound cannon, ten 18- pound carronades and four 10-pound mortars.

 The munitions which fed the guns in the block house were stored in underground magazine chambers constructed behind the blockhouse.
 Accessed by three main entrances, the two. side-by-side chambers which made up the central magazine were domed in shape.
 The bricks in the walls of the chambers were interspersed with wooden blocks which would act as shock absorbers in the event of an explosion, thus diminishing the force of the blast. (link) (link)